 - Capturing studio-quality and 360-degree video of rubies

-To capture studio-quality photo and 360-degree video of rubies using the GemLightbox, simply follow the steps below.
+To capture studio-quality photos and 360-degree videos of rubies using the GemLightbox & Turntable Set, simply follow the steps below.

 - Place your ruby inside the GemLightbox.
 Make sure it is centered.

 - Open the GemLightbox app.
 Tap on your phone screen to zoom and adjust the whiteness as required.

 - Click to capture for photos or the record button for 360-degree videos and you’re done.

 In just seconds, you’re able to capture images and 360-degree videos with perfect color accuracy.
 See some of the rubies we captured below.